-Feed water booster pump takes suction from deaerator.
-The primary function of the booster pumps are to deliver feedwater to the main feed pump at the required NPSH.
+The feed water booster pump takes suction from the deaerator.
+The primary function of the booster pump is to deliver feedwater to the main feed pump at the required NPSH.
 The booster pumps are relatively low speed, low head, and have lower required NPSH.
 There is also a recirculation line originating the minimum flow valve of the pump discharge check valve and discharging into the deaerator storage tank.

 Start-up of BFWP boiler feed water pump